 Roald Dahl is a British author with Norwegian parents, Harald and Sofie Magdalena Dahl.
 He was born in Wales in 1916, and died in 1990.

 Through the book he tells a lot about the regulations and the school systems at the different schools he went to, and how much he disliked it.
-Especially how they could get beaten for small mistakes like leaving a football sock on the floor, for burning the prefect’s toast at teatime or for forgetting to change into houseshoes at six o’clock.
+Especially how they could get beaten for small mistakes like leaving a football sock on the floor, for burning the toast at teatime, or for forgetting to change into house-shoes at six o’clock.

 Roald Dahl admired his mother, Sofie Dahl, because she took care of six children all by her self after her husband died.
 A lot of people would have travelled back to their home country where they had family, but Sofie stayed in Wales, and fulfilled her husbands wish, that his children went to school in England.
 She was “alone” in a foreign country, and she managed this very well.

-The Headmasters we gets to know in the book demands discipline, and if you don’t do exactly as they recommends you to do, you will get punished.
-These strict rules makes the students insecure, and their performance at school gets considerable debilitated.
+The Headmasters we get to know in this book demands discipline, and if you don’t do exactly as they demand you to do, you will get punished.
+These strict rules made the students insecure, and their performance at school got considerable debilitated.

 I would recommend this book to grownups and children.
-It is a lot of humours moments in this book that will create a smile in every face that reads it.
-But there are also moments that is unpleasant, but the greatest is that it is all true.
+I think this book was a very interesting book to read.
+It is a lots of humours moments that will create a smile in your face.
+There are also moments that is unpleasant, but the greatest is that it is all true.
 This book is worth reading!